 In 2010, BAC surveyed about 55 acres at the Kentuck Slough wetland mitigation area.
-One site was recorded (35CS263); which was a pre-contact fishing weir.
-The site was originally unevaluated (Byram and Walker 2010), but later found to be eligible for the NRHP (Punke et al. 2018b).
+One site was recorded (35CS263); which was a prehistoric fishing weir.
+The site was unevaluated for NRHP eligibility (Byram and Walker 2010).
+The SHPO commented on the report in a letter dated April 13, 2011, concurring that the Project would have no adverse effect on cultural resources within this portion of the APE.
+Further, the SHPO agreed that monitoring should be conducted in areas where excavations at Kentuck Slough may extend below three feet MSL in the intertidal zone.
+We concur with these findings.

 In 2016, HRA conducted an expanded survey of the Kentuck Slough mitigation area, covering an additional 75 acres.
 This survey recorded the Kentuck Slough Water Control System, the former Kentuck Golf and Country Club, and historic archaeological site 2484-001.
 Site 2484-001 is interpreted to include remains of the Carlson farm dating to the 1920s.
 The site is unevaluated, and avoidance is recommended.
 The Kentuck Slough Water Control System was built in 1939, and includes a dike, levee, channel, bridge, and tide gate.
-HRA evaluated the Kentuck Slough Water Control System to be not eligible for the NRHP.
+HRA evaluated the Kentuck Slough

+Water Control System to be not eligible for the NRHP.
 The former Kentuck Golf and Country Club was created in 1961 and has been abandoned since Jordan Cove acquired the property in 2009.
 HRA inventoried the golf course, and recorded the club house, pumphouse, storage shed, and two additional shops/sheds.
-HRA evaluated the golf course as not eligible for the NRHP

-(Bowden et al. 2017).
+HRA evaluated the golf course as not eligible for the NRHP (Bowden et al. 2017).
 In a letter to the FERC dated September 24, 2018, the Oregon SHPO stated that the Kentuck Golf Club and the Kentuck Slough Water Control System are not eligible for the NRHP.
 We agree.